 We are developing antiviral therapeutics that inhibit the essential viral replication function of RNA viruses causing acute and chronic viral diseases.
 Our goals include treating influenza virus, coronavirus, and norovirus infections by discovering and developing drug candidates targeting the viral replication process.
 Additionally, one of our goals is to decrease the duration of HCV therapy by advancing our drug candidate targeting the HCV RNA-dependent RNA polymerase enzyme through partnerships and/or licensing activities.
-In the case of coronavirus, we target a major protease enzyme that produces the active form of the viral replication enzyme.
-To discover and design these inhibitors, we use a proprietary platform comprising computation, medicinal chemistry, X-ray crystallography, and our extensive know-how.
+In the case of coronavirus antiviral therapeutics, we target replication enzymes and proteases that are required for the viral replication and transcription.
+To discover and design these inhibitors, we use a proprietary platform comprising computational chemistry, medicinal chemistry, X-ray crystallography and our extensive know-how.
 We determine the structures of cocrystals containing the inhibitors bound to the enzyme or protein to guide our structure-based drug design.
 We also use advanced computational methods to screen and design product candidates using proprietary cocrystal structural information.
 In designing the candidates, we seek to anticipate and avert potential viral mutations leading to resistance.
-By designing and selecting drug candidates that interrupt the viral replication process and also have specific binding characteristics, we seek to develop drugs that are not only effective against both the virus and possible mutants of the virus, but which also have reduced off-target interactions that cause undesirable clinical side effects.
+By designing and selecting drug candidates that interrupt the viral replication process and also have specific binding characteristics, we seek to develop drugs that are not only effective against both the virus and possible mutants of the virus, but which also have reduced off-target interactions that may cause undesirable clinical side effects.
 The successful application of our approach requires an extensive knowledge of viruses and drug targets.
 In addition, knowledge and experience in the fields of structural biology, and enzymology are required.
-We developed our proprietary structure-based drug design under the guidance of Dr. Roger Kornberg, our Chief Scientist, Chairman of our Scientific Advisory Board and recipient of the Nobel Prize in Chemistry in 2006.
-Our drug discovery process focuses on the highly conserved regions
+We developed our proprietary structure-based drug design under the guidance of Dr. Roger Kornberg, our Chief Scientist and Chairman of both our Scientific Advisory Board and Board of Directors, in addition to a recipient of the Nobel Prize in Chemistry in 2006.
+Our drug discovery process focuses on the highly conserved regions of the viral enzymes and inhibitor-enzyme interactions at the atomic level.
+Additionally, we have developed proprietary chemical libraries consisting of non-nucleoside inhibitors, metal-binding inhibitors, and drug-like fragments.
+Our drug discovery process is different from traditional, empirical, medicinal chemistry approaches that often require iterative high-throughput compound screening and lengthy hit-to-lead processes.
+We will continue developing preclinical and clinical drug candidates using our proprietary drug discovery technology.